BlackArch/blackarch/docs/HOWTO-DEV.md

 ## Packaging style

 - Use our [PKGBUILD templates](https://github.com/BlackArch/blackarch-pkgbuilds)
-  for creating and releasing new packagaes in order to keep the same style and consistency.
+  for creating and releasing new packages in order to keep the same style and consistency.

 - If you are unsure, copy an existing PKGBUILD from a package and use that as a